Commands

 Check if the command is active.
 You activate commands with run

-.
+and disable them with stop.
 If the command was created without stop

 method it can't be registered as active